Meghan, Duchess of Sussex: Sussex Royal and Archewell

 In February 2018, Markle and fiancé Harry attended the first annual forum of The Royal Foundation.
-After marriage, Meghan became the foundation's fourth patron alongside Prince Harry, Prince William and his wife, Catherine.
+After marriage, Meghan became the foundation's fourth patron alongside Harry, Prince William and his wife, Catherine.
 In May 2019, as a part of their Heads Together initiative, the Duchess of Sussex together with her husband and in-laws launched Shout, a text messaging service for those who suffer from mental issues.
 In June 2019, it was announced that Harry and Meghan would split from the charity and establish their own foundation.
 Nevertheless, the couples would collaborate on mutual projects, such as the mental health initiative Heads Together.
 The following month, "Sussex Royal The Foundation of The Duke and Duchess of Sussex" was registered in England and Wales.
 However, it was confirmed on February 21, 2020, that "Sussex Royal" would not be used as a brand name for the couple, following their step back from official life as working royals.
 On August 5, 2020, the Sussex Royal Foundation was renamed "MWX Foundation" and dissolved the same day.

 In March 2021, it was reported that the Charity Commission for England and Wales was conducting a review of the Sussex Royal organization in a "regulatory and compliance case" regarding its conduct under charity law during dissolution.
 Representatives for the couple claimed that Sussex Royal was "managed by a board of trustees" and that "suggestion of mismanagement" directed exclusively at the Duke and Duchess would be incorrect.
 The commission later concluded that the foundation did not act unlawfully, but criticized the board of directors for expending a "substantial proportion of funds" to setting up and closing the charity.

 In April 2020, Meghan and Harry confirmed that an alternative foundation (in lieu of Sussex Royal) would be called "Archewell".
-The name stems from the Greek word "arche", which means "source of action"—the same word that inspired the name of their son.
+The name stems from the Greek word "arche", which means "source of action" – the same word that inspired the name of their son.
 Archewell was registered in the United States.
 Its website was officially launched in October 2020.